A close-up of a large, weathered piece of wood or a wooden sculpture with a rough texture and natural grains.

 RYAN GREEN

 I’ve always loved art, nature, and the idea of creating something.
 My dad is a master craftsman, and I grew up watching him make incredible pieces that require precise measurements and perfect cuts.
-I discovered my own love of woodworking after moving from Brooklyn up to the Finger Lakes during Covid, and stumbled on incredible live edge slabs from the Mennonite and Amish communities.
+I discovered my own love of woodworking after moving from Brooklyn up to the beautiful Finger Lakes region of New York, and stumbled on incredible live edge slabs from the Mennonite and Amish communities.

 Over time, I developed my own style that embraces the “imperfections” in the wood, and I gravitate towards unique, funky pieces.
 Things like spalting, burls, cracks, wormholes, and the wood’s natural live edge all add character that to me, is beautiful.
-I only buy pieces that speak to me (hence, no commissions), and then try to respect nature and let the wood speak for itself.
+I only buy pieces that I connect with (hence, no commissions), and then try to respect nature and let the wood speak for itself.
 Finding that next piece brings me so much joy.

 I would be beyond thankful if one of these pieces speaks to you too.
 If so, let me know.